| We like arguing things which nobody

 can rest assured that it won't keep getting invaded by people

+who want their food.
 Each country also finds it much easier to

 trade with other countries.
 Things can be sold between European